Do auto insurance scores matter?

 Here are some of the many factors that companies use when determining an individual’s auto insurance score:

 - Credit score: Your credit score has a major impact on your auto auto insurance score.
-People with better credit scores tend to file fewer insurance claims, costing auto insurance companies less money.
+People with better credit report tend to file fewer insurance claims, costing auto insurance companies less money.
 For that reason, drivers with good credit scores generally have better auto insurance scores than drivers with poor credit scores.

 - Number of tickets: If you have a large number of tickets, it could lower your auto insurance score, as you will be seen as more risky for insurance companies.